openxla/xla/README.md

 If you'd like to contribute to XLA, review [How to Contribute](CONTRIBUTING.md) and then see the [developer guide](docs/developer_guide.md).

-## Contacts

-*   For questions, contact Thea Lamkin - thealamkin at google.com.

 ## Resources

 *   [Community Resources](https://github.com/openxla/community)